As the clock hit 10 o’clock and the exit poll predicted a Conservative landslide, Sheffield’s labour candidates quickly began the blame game.

 She was one or 60 Labour MP’s to lose her seat on a catastrophic night for their party, as the Conservative party won their biggest majority since Thatcher’s government.

 Shortly after the exit poll came in, Clive Betts, who was re-elected as Labour MP for Sheffield South East, reflected on the two complains he received from voters in his area.

 “One was Brexit.
 My constituency voted leave and so did many other labour seats that will lose tonight.
 Many people think we’re ignoring them.
 Conversations about trying to protect jobs therefore fell on deaf ears.”

-Paul Blomfield said that Corbyn had become an increasingly hard sell on the doorstep.
+Paul Blomfield, who held his Sheffield Central seat, said Corbyn had become an increasingly hard sell on the doorstep.

 “In parts of the region people have been unconvinced by the leadership of the party, they’ve been concerned by Brexit and we’ve failed to break through with the agenda we’ve set out,” he said.

 Jeremy Corbyn reacted to the results by declaring that he would not lead the party in the next election but would stay for “a process of reflection”.

 Mr Blomfield said this was the correct decision.

 Marc Bayliss, an unsuccessful Conservative candidate for Sheffield South East, agreed that Brexit and Corbyn helped his party.

 “I think Corbyn plays very badly.
 I would say he was one of the Conservative party’s greatest assets in this election.
 People were very worried about what a Corbyn government would mean and they’ve rejected that tonight,” he said.